anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Fixed the search bar.
 (Large gap in between "Search" and search query.)
 ## Games list changes
 - Fixed shadows cutting of when viewing a large list of games (after searching or clicking "See all")
+- Changed the position of the featured game when searching.
+Basically applying the fix above to featured games.
 ## Banned page changes
 - Got banned and fixed the buttons there.
 Made them look like IE 11.
 [Reference image](https://i.ibb.co/DGfy6xM/3917e9527abcdee0387d51e0c6f773c20a9350d0.jpg) If anyone out there wants to know how to get it just save the page (Ctrl + S) then select the id from there.
 In my case it was button#reactivate-button.
 ## 404 page fixes